ngnamtran/DataScience_Project/README.md

    - The Y-axis represents the average score of students [0;100]
    - The pink color point is female and the Blue color point is male
 #### Second Question's Method
   I chose the box plot from Seaborn to use.
-The box plot shows the upper extreme, lower extreme, median, and upper quartile, lower quartile of student average scores of each group race.
+The box plot shows some lowest values, the upper extreme, lower extreme, median, and upper quartile, lower quartile of student average scores of each group race.
+   - The X-axis represents a different group of race/ethnicity
+   - The Y-axis represents the average score of students [0;100]
+   - The pink color point is female and the Blue color point is male
+#### Third Question's Method